Rivert97/normativity-rag/README.md

     python run.py extract -c CUSTOM_COLLECTION -d /home/$USER/documents
     ```

-  > __NOTE:__ The default model is `all-MiniLM-L6-v2`, the first time running the script it will download the model to create the embeddings.
+  > __NOTE:__ The default embeddings model is `all-MiniLM-L6-v2`, the first time running the script it will download the model to create the embeddings.

 3. Once the database was created, we can initiate a chat with an LLM model and it will answer the questions regarding the documents.

     ```bash
     python run.py chat --show-context -c CUSTOM_COLLECTION
     ```

+  > __NOTE:__ The default inference model is `Qwen/Qwen3-0.6B`, this is a very limited model.

 # Quick Start (Using AWS Bedrock models)